In-Kind Donations Make Great Gifts

 If the federal income tax charitable deduction claimed for a gift of tangible personal property exceeds $5,000, you must obtain an appraisal from a qualified appraiser and submit a special IRS form with the tax return on which the deduction is claimed.

 Ways to Use Property as a Donation

 A gift in your will or living trust.
-You can leave a legacy at Appalachian by donating property to us through your will or living trust and receive a federal estate tax charitable deduction.
+You can leave a legacy at Appalachian by donating property to us through your will or living trust and have the flexibility to change your mind at any time.